by Kayla Konway - October 10, 2012

 Before she joined Ferris, Stakely spent 17 years at Benton Harbor-based Lake Michigan College, most recently as director of Early College.
 She also provided educational consulting services related to partnerships between secondary and postsecondary partners.

-Stakely has a Master of Arts degree in Organizational Management and a Bachelor of Arts in Management and Organizational Development from Spring Arbor University.
+Stakley has a Master of Arts degree in Organizational Management and a Bachelor of Arts in Management and Organizational Development from Spring Arbor University.
 She is enrolled in Ferris’ Doctorate in Community College Leadership program, an accelerated online program that allows students to complete their academic coursework and thesis in three years.
-Stakely will graduate in May.
+Stakley will graduate in May.

 “As a result of the program, not only will I earn my doctorate, I will have gained some great new friends,” she said.

-In just two months, Stakely will be celebrating her arrival at Ferris.
+In just two months, Stakley will be celebrating her arrival at Ferris.

 “From a work perspective, the end of my first full-year at Ferris will be a great time to evaluate our accomplishments and develop a timeline for the next year’s projects,” she said.
 “Perhaps some new Ferris clothing is in order as well as a new Ferris vanity license plate when I renew my tags.
 I have to say that being a Bulldog has been awesome.”

-With her youngest son a sophomore in high school, Stakely lives two hours from Big Rapids on the Michigan/Indiana border in Coloma, Mich.
+With her youngest son a sophomore in high school, Stakley lives two hours from Big Rapids on the Michigan/Indiana border in Coloma, Mich.

 “Moving to Big Rapids is definitely a possibility when my son graduates from high school and enrolls at Ferris,” she said.
 “I would love to live in a university town.”